intelsdi-x/snap-plugin-collector-cinder/README.md

 ## Getting Started

 Plugin collects metrics by communicating with OpenStack by REST API.
 It can be used in- as well as out-of-bands.
+It is suggested

 ### System Requirements

  - Linux
+ - OpenStack deployment available

 ### Installation
 #### Download <cinder> plugin binary: